OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-cli/run.md

-# Run Linglong Apps
+# Run App

-Use `ll-cli run` to run Linglong Apps.
+Use `ll-cli run` command to start a Linglong application.

-View the help information of `ll-cli run` commands：
+See help for the `ll-cli run` command:

 ```bash
 ll-cli run --help
 ```

-Here is the output：
+View the help information for the `ll-cli run` command:

 ```text
 Usage: ll-cli [options] run com.deepin.demo